Axel Camblan

-Club career
+Career

 Camblan is a youth product of Légion Saint Pierre, Cavale Blanche, EA Saint-Renan and Brest's youth academy.
-On 21 September 2022, he signed his first professional contract with the club. after a strong 2021-22 season with their reserves.
+On 21 September 2022, he signed his first professional contract with the club. after a strong 2021–22 season with their reserves.
 He made his professional and Ligue 1 debut as a late substitute with Brest in a 2–1 loss to Lorient on 8 October 2022.

 On 31 January 2023, Camblan joined Concarneau in the Championnat National on loan until the end of the 2022–23 season.

+On 6 January 2025, Camblan joined Valenciennes in the Championnat National on loan until the end of the 2024–25 season.

+On 1 September 2025, Camblan was loaned by Clermont in Ligue 2.

 Personal life

 Camblan's grandfather Alain, and grand-uncle Daniel Camblan were both professional footballers in France.